-- (a) Build the SLR parsing table for this grammar.
-It will have conflicts. - (b) Given that + is left-associative and has a lower precedence than unary negation, and that negation has lower precedence than array accesses, eliminate the conflicts by removing actions from the problematic table entries.
-Justify how you resolved conflicts. - (c) Show how your resulting parser handles the input id + id[id] + id. - 9.
-Compare the LL(1) and LR(1) parsing techniques, indicating their advantages and disadvantages.
-Develop a set of criteria for comparing parsing techniques and compare the two parsing methods with respect to your criteria.
-Assume that automated tools are available for each technique. - 10.
-(Optional) Here is a grammar similar to the one used to look at error recovery in LL parsers:
+(a) Build the SLR parsing table for this grammar.
+It will have conflicts.
+For your convenience, I include the LR(0) automaton for this grammar below:

+- (b) Given that + is left-associative and has a lower precedence than unary negation, and that negation has lower precedence than array accesses, eliminate the conflicts by removing actions from the problematic table entries.
+Justify how you resolved conflicts. - (c) Show how your resulting parser handles the input id + id[id] + id.

+8. (Optional) Here is a grammar similar to the one used to look at error recovery in LL parsers: